getsentry/sentry-docs/README.md

 Render a heading with a configuration key in the correctly cased format for a given platform.

-If content is specified, it will automatically notate when the configuration is unsupported for the selected platform.
+If content is specified, it will automatically hide the content when the given `platform` is not selected in context.

 Attributes:

 - name (string)
-- platform (string) - defaults to the `platform` value from the query string
+- platform (string) - defaults to the `platform` value from the URL (path or querystring)
 - supported (string[])
 - notSupported (string[])